keithnyati/gym-bandit/README.md

-# gym-bandit
+# Gym Bandit

-Multi Armed Bandit based on the book 'Reinforcement Leraning: An Introduction' by Sutton and Barto (2018)
+Multi Armed Bandit based on the book 'Reinforcement Leraning: An Introduction' by Sutton and Barto (2018) created using OpenAI Gym.